Pliskova Stands Between Barty And Emulating Cawleys Wimbledon Glory - UrduPoint

 "I think a lot of the time your greatest growth comes from your darkest times.
 I think that's why this tournament has been so important to me."
 Barty's movement around the court has been a feature of her campaign which she admits seemed a remote possibility when she retired from her second round match at the French Open with a left hip injury.

-"Everything had to be spot on to give myself a chance to play pain-free and to play knowing that I could trust my body."
+"It was trying to make sure she was fresh enough and her body was good enough to be able to play each match," said her coach Craig Tyzzer.

+"It's got better and better each time she played.
+She's sort of hitting the tournament at the right time."
 Pliskova's three-set semi-final win over Aryna Sabalenka featured few rallies of any great length -- the first set there were only two that went over nine exchanges.

 The Czech, though, showed her resilience in becoming only the third player in the last 34 Wimbledon women's semis to reach the final having lost the first set.